raaum/roloDexter/README.md

 # roloDexter
 An AngularJS contacts navigator widget with browse, search, and sort functionality using JSON data, Google fonts and Bootstrap 3.
+In progress.
+Image shown below is the current look.

 ![](/screenshots/screenshot.png)